kriskowal/pop-hash/README.md

 [Browserify]: https://github.com/substack/node-browserify
 [Mr]: https://github.com/montagejs/mr

-The browser implementation uses a WeakMap or a WeakMap shim to assign and recall a randomly generated number to every object it encounters.
+The implementation uses a WeakMap or a WeakMap shim to assign and recall a randomly generated number to every object it encounters.
-The Node.js implementation takes advantage of Aleksey Smolenchuck's `objhash` module, which uses V8's own internal object hash function.
+Hash methods in general may return either strings or numbers, since either is suitable for use as a key in a plain object.
 Non object values pass through hash.

-Hash methods in general may return either strings or numbers, since either is suitable for use as a key in a plain object.
+The Node.js implementation once took advantage of Aleksey Smolenchuck's `objhash` module, which uses V8's own internal object hash function, but but the binary dependency prooved a burden to maintain.